-The Minister for Rough Sleeping and Housing, Kelly Tolhurst MP, has written to site owners and managers to explain how caravan and park home sites should be operated over winter.
-In light of the new regional restrictions, the government has outlined the circumstances under which park home sites can operate.
+The Minister for Rough Sleeping and Housing, Kelly Tolhurst MP, has written to site owners and managers to explain how caravan sites should be operated over winter.
+In light of the new regional restrictions, the government has outlined the circumstances under which caravan sites can operate.

-Residential park home sites and holiday caravan sites, in Tier 1 and 2 areas will be able to open as usual.
-Park home sites located in Tier 3 areas will generally be expected to close (except between 22 and 28 December).
-As was the case during the period of national restrictions, there are a number of exemptions that allow park home sites to remain open.
+Caravan sites, in Tier 1 and 2 areas will be able to open as usual.
+Caravan sites located in Tier 3 areas will generally be expected to close (except between 22 and 28 December).
+As was the case during the period of national restrictions, there are a number of exemptions that allow caravan sites to remain open.

-For example, park home sites should remain open for households using the accommodation as their main residence.
-For holiday caravan park sites where this exemption is relevant, the government does not expect those households to be evicted on the basis of being in a Tier 3 area.
+For example, caravan sites should remain open for households using the accommodation as their main residence.
+For holiday caravan sites where this exemption is relevant, the government does not expect those households to be evicted on the basis of being in a Tier 3 area.

 The government is particularly keen to ensure that wherever possible families and vulnerable people are not displaced at this time.
 Additionally, the government expects local planning authorities to act proportionately in responding to suspected breaches of planning control, while having regard to their legal obligations.